airtimeEnthusiast/Airline-Flight-Path-Optimizer/README.md

 # Airline-Flight-Path-Optimizer
-This program finds the shortest airplane route can take between cities using [Dijistra Shortest Path](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
+Academic Project for a Data Structures and Algorithms class at Arizona State University This program finds the shortest airplane route can take between cities using [Dijkstra Shortest Path](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).

 ## Program Description